 Prepare your pitch

 You need to communicate your Business Case and Personal Case in a powerful but succinct way, so spend a lot of time beforehand preparing this pitch (see our definitive guide!).
-Think of 3 reasons why you should be made partner and this will form your presentation.
+Think of 3 reasons why you should be made partner, and this will form your presentation.
+We call this your 3-sentence sell.
+In our on-demand course, ‘How to create a cast-iron Business Case for Partnership‘ in our Progress To Partner membership site we show you how to construct your 3-sentence sell and your Executive summary.
+These will form the basis of your pitch.

 Practice, practice, practice